HMCS Cowichan (MCB 162): Operational history

 After commissioning, the minesweeper joined Training Group Pacific on the West Coast of Canada.
-In 1972, the class was redesignated patrol escorts.
-In 1986, the ship rammed and sank a fishing boat in heavy fog in Nanaimo Harbour, but the occupants were rescued.
+In 1972, the class was re-designated patrol escorts.
+In 1986, the ship rammed and sank a fishing boat in heavy fog in Nanaimo Harbour, but the occupants of the fishing vessel were rescued.
+Cowichan's commanding officer was cleared of charges in the ensuing court martial.
 The vessel remained a part of the unit until being paid off on 22 August 1997.
 The ship was sold in May 1999 for conversion to a yacht.
+However, the conversion did not take place and the ship remains alongside in Sooke, British Columbia.